junkafarian/bushy/README.rst

 As well as::

-    $ /path/to/bin/git-feature
+    $ /path/to/bushy/bin/git-feature
-    $ /path/to/bin/git-finish
+    $ /path/to/bushy/bin/git-finish
-    $ /path/to/bin/git-bug
+    $ /path/to/bushy/bin/git-bug

-Due to git's usage of naming conventions to find subcommands.

 Usage